city-of-baltimore/baltimoreCIP-Workday-EIB/README.md

 templates for the Workday Enterprise Interface Builder (EIB).

-For questions, please contact Eli Pousson, Data Lead with the Baltimore City Department of Planning, at eli.pousson@baltimorecity.gov{.email}.
+For questions, please contact Eli Pousson, Data Lead with the Baltimore City Department of Planning, at eli.pousson@baltimorecity.gov.

 > [!TIP]
 >